GraphQL API Testing Strategies

 - Verifying descriptive error messages and codes is essential.
 A generic "something went wrong" isn't helpful.

 - Covering invalid arguments and injection attempts keeps your api secure.
+For example, if a client requests a non-existent field like 'titles' on a 'Book' type, you'd expect an error.

 "errors": [